 I got off the bus and walked the short distance to the all familiar house in the corner.
-To my eyes it was already looked cold and unfamiliar, different from the cheery place which was practically my second home.
+To my eyes it already looked cold and unfamiliar, different from the cheery place which was practically my second home these past years.
 I wouldn’t be coming here after today.
 This was my very last visit.

 I rang the bell with a heavy heart.
 Her mother nodded on seeing me and pointed to the open door of her room before walking back to the kitchen.
 The house looked so different today, quite unlike the previous times I had been here.
 The crates and the packing material lying around gave it an air of imminent abandonment.

 I made my way to her room.
 It wore a look of utter chaos.
 There were books everywhere, on the table, crammed on a couple of chairs, and also all over the floor, in disorganized piles.
 There were other things too strewn all over, her dresses, games, music, painting brushes, color pencils, but books are what I notice, always.

 She was on all fours, in the middle of it all, pulling one out from beneath a precariously teetering tower in one corner.
 When she heard my knock and turned, the tower of books collapsed all around her, some of them bouncing off her back and falling flat, pages open at random, some face up and and others face done with their ribs standing out.

 She ran her fingers through her hair in that way of hers I had come to adore, and which made me wish my hair was like hers, unruly and wild.
 Pushing her displaced glasses higher up her nose, she waved her hand in a semi circle and smiled,

 “Take your pick.”